Maattrraan: Box office

-Maattrraan had a good opening at the domestic box office, collecting ₹19.15 crore nett in Tamil Nadu, with ₹2.27 crore in Chennai alone in its opening weekend.
-The film also collected ₹2.86 crore in Kerala in the opening weekend.
-The film stayed in the first position for three consecutive weeks in Chennai but was later overtaken by horror film Pizza at the box office.
+Maattrraan collected ₹2.27 crore in Chennai alone in its opening weekend.
+The film stayed in the first position for three consecutive weeks in Chennai but was later overtaken by Pizza at the Chennai box office.
 The film is reported to have completed a 50-day run in a few theatres across Tamil Nadu.

-Maattrraan had a good opening at the overseas box office, collecting ₹69.20 lakh in the UK and ₹86.11 lakh in the USA in the opening weekend.
+Maattrraan collected ₹69.20 lakh in the UK and ₹86.11 lakh in the United States in the opening weekend.
 The film overall collected ₹1.08 crore, and ₹1 crore in UK and the US, respectively.
 The film also collected US$1,124,812 from Malaysia box office.